 Courtesey; Ann Arbor Convention & Visitors Bureau

 University of Michigan

 From the main campus, past the Nichols Arboretum to the north campus, each branch of this sprawling university spreads culture throughout town.
 The arts department brings world-class performers like Yo-Yo Ma and the National Theatre of Scotland.
 Sports fans follow the waves of maize and blue to Crisler Center for hoops action and Yost Ice Arena for raucous Wolverines games.
 Everybody eventually hits Zingerman’s Deli—founded by Michigan alums—for sandwiches even a president loves (Barack Obama called the Reuben “killer”).
-The trendy set seeks gifts in the historic Kerrytown neighborhood, with shops like Spice Merchants & Fustini’s Oils and Vinegars.
+Savvy gift-givers shop in the historic Kerrytown neighborhood with stores like Spice Merchants and Fustini’s Oils and Vinegars.
 And future Wolverines launch rockets and make a splash at the Hands-On Museum.

 Western Michigan University

 Academia shapes Kalamazoo in quirky ways, from the deep craft beer scene at Bell’s Brewery and nearly a dozen other brew pubs (students can pursue a first-in-the-nation sustainable brewing degree) to its aviation emphasis (one of the top majors at WMU).
 The Smithsonian Institute-affiliated ode-to-flight Air Zoo has more than 50 rare and historical aircraft, the Midwest’s first 4-D theater and rollicking rides.
 Out-of-this-world exploration continues at the planetarium in the Kalamazoo Valley Museum.
 Continue your exploration on foot with a quick walk to Food Dance for comfort food.
 The farm-to-fork restaurant elevates simple dishes like mac and cheese with aged cheddar cheese, caramelized onions, smoked bacon and spinach.